hvpachisia/hvpachisia/README.md

 - Conducted a comprehensive analysis of climate change impacts using NLP models, computer vision, and dashboards.
 - Developed supervised & unsupervised ML models to evaluate the impact of transit programs and analyze crime patterns.
-- Building NLP-based techniques and models to investigate fake news.
 - Deployed boosted trees ML model (in R) to optimize methane leak inspections at oil & gas facilities.
 - Used OpenCV and QGIS to classify and georeference urban land use images into interactive raster maps to show environmental degradation over time.
+- Built NLP-based techniques and models to investigate fake news.

 You can see some of my work in the following repositories: